Participating in the Parish's Ministry

 Being on the Parish List

 The Bishop licenses the Incumbent/Pastor, who is normally a priest, to give leadership in the spiritual and worldly affairs of the parish on behalf of the Bishop.
 As a priest the Pastor celebrates the Eucharist, gives absolution and blesses.
-The Pastor is paid for 2 days work each week.
+The Pastor at St. Stephen's is paid for 2 days work each week.

-The Bishop licenses the Priest and Deacon Associates to assist the Pastor in providing pastoral care and leading worship when the Pastor is away.
-They are both volunteers.
+The Bishop licenses the Priest and Deacon Associates to assist the Pastor in providing pastoral care and leading worship when the Pastor is away; they are both volunteers.
 A deacon is an ordained minister who has a ministry of service.

 People are encouraged to financially support St. Stephen’s in response to how they have been blessed by Jesus blessed you and to fund its ministries.
 What a person contributes is a matter of conscience, and the only person who knows what you give is the Envelope Secretary.
 It is okay to not put anything on the offering plate: you may give monthly or may not be able to afford it that week.
 We prefer that people participate in worship rather than not attend because they could not afford to put something on the offering plate.